KappaDistributive/KappaDistributive.github.io/_pages/about.md

 Apart from Inner Model Theory, the subject of my PhD studies, I am fascinated by Data Science and Machine Learning.

-You can find my old website under https://www.old.stefanmesken.info
+You can find my old website [here](https://www.old.stefanmesken.info).